drjam2005/myGui/README.md

  myGui
 ===
-    - A raylib based, immediate mode GUI rendering utility for personal use and study still very much in a Work in Progress...
+    - A raylib based, retained mode GUI rendering utility for personal use and study still very much in a Work in Progress...

 ## Objects